Sailor Mouth: Plot

 When SpongeBob goes around to the back of the Krusty Krab to take out the trash, he reads some graffiti written on a dumpster, one of which contains a word he does not understand.
 SpongeBob asks Patrick, who says that the word is a "sentence enhancer" which is used "when you want to talk fancy."
 The next day, SpongeBob walks into the Krusty Krab and says the word to Patrick and then says it over the intercom, causing the customers to complain and leave angrily.
-Squidward then informs Mr. Krabs, who firmly explains to them that they were using a bad word—specifically, the word is number 11, and it is in a list of 13 bad words that they should never use (to which Squidward interjects that he thought there were only 7, to which Mr. Krabs says, "not if you're a sailor.").
+Squidward then informs Mr. Krabs, who firmly explains to them that they were using a bad word—specifically, the bad word is number 11, and it is in a list of 13 bad words that they should never use (to which Squidward interjects that he thought there were only 7, to which Mr. Krabs says, "not if you're a sailor.").
 Upon hearing Mr. Krabs' warning, SpongeBob and Patrick agree to never use number 11 or any of the 13 bad words.

 Later, they play their favorite game, Eels and Escalators (a pastiche of Snakes and Ladders); SpongeBob loses and accidentally uses number 11 in frustration.
 Patrick then races to the Krusty Krab to tell Mr. Krabs, with SpongeBob trying to stop him.
 Patrick also accidentally uses the word during the chase, leading an exasperated SpongeBob to burst through the front door and attempt to tell Mr. Krabs that Patrick said the bad word; Patrick arrives shortly after and makes a simultaneous, similarly unintelligible attempt to tell on SpongeBob.
 Eventually, Mr. Krabs stops their gibberish explanations and tells them to simply explain the problem.
 Once they do, the shocked Mr. Krabs angrily removes them from the restaurant and prepares a punishment.
 Feeling remorseful, SpongeBob and Patrick apologize to one another and make a vow to stop using the bad word altogether.

-As Mr. Krabs is about to give them their task of painting the restaurant as punishment, he hits his foot on a rock, prompting him to yell out all 13 bad words in pain.
+As Mr. Krabs is about to give them their task of painting the restaurant as punishment, he accidentally hits his foot on a rock, prompting him to yell out all 13 bad words in pain.
 When SpongeBob and Patrick hear the bad words, they run to Mama Krabs' house to tattle on him.
 The three reach her house at the same time, and all explain what happened at once, saying the same bad words in the process.
 After she briefly faints, Mr. Krabs accuses them of causing her to pass out, but before they can argue, Mama Krabs regains consciousness and blames them all for their actions.
 She then tells them to paint her house as punishment.
-Later on, Mama Krabs goes to reward them with lemonade for their hard work, but she hits her foot on a rock like Mr. Krabs did.
+Later on, Mama Krabs goes to reward them with lemonade for their hard work, but she accidentally hits her foot on a rock like Mr. Krabs did.
 When she complains about her injury, SpongeBob, Patrick, and Mr. Krabs are shocked at her apparent bad language, though the noise she made turns out to be Old Man Jenkins honking in his jalopy, much to everyone's amusement.